 Of course!
 Orientation is designed to help you meet new people, starting with fellow incoming students.
 Take a chance by introducing yourself to people during orientation.
 You’ll probably find that a lot of people, like you, don’t know anyone on campus and are looking to make new friends or even just someone to say hello to.

 All sessions will provide you the same information, so please request the session with open seats which works best for you.
 Please do not make travel arrangements until you receive your session selection confirmation at the end of the online registration process.

 The student orientation fee is included within required fees.
+Students will see a charge of $350 that covers both Summer Orientation and Truman Week costs.
 (See Tuition and Costs for more information on these fees).
 No additional fees will be assessed for guests attending Summer Orientation with a new student.

 It is optional for your parents or guardians to attend Summer Orientation.
 During orientation, guests participate in a parallel program during which they have the opportunity to have their questions answered about various university resources available to students including Student Financial Services, Health and Wellness, and Student Life.

 Summer orientation is a one-day event designed so you can drive to Kirksville in the morning and leave for home at the end of the day.
 If you are interested in spending the night in Kirksville, you and your guests may choose to stay in a local hotel.
 A list of local hotels may be found on the Visit Kirksville website.

 Please take and submit all placement exams online (via TruView) a minimum of two weeks before your Summer Orientation session date.
 Accepted students receive information in March about accessing their online placement tests and the Pre-Orientation Questionnaire via TruView.